AndreaMRinTr/sistemasInteligentes/README.md

 Breast cancer prediction

+Breast cancer is the most common type of cancer, with more than 2.2 million cases in 2020.

+About one in 12 women will develop breast cancer in their lifetime.
+Breast cancer is the leading cause of death among women.
+In 2020, around 685,000 women died of the disease.

+Most breast cancer cases and deaths occur in low- and middle-income countries.

 The purpose of this program is to analize different breast tumor characteristics to classify the tumor as bening or malignant. the characteristics we are taking as features are.